-Transportation through the Alternatives waiver is non-medical transportation and is for the benefit of the beneficiary in his or her activities in accessing the community, such as transporting the beneficiary to the grocery store, transporting the beneficiary to activities like bingo, transporting the beneficiary to visit friends or community centers.
+Transportation through the Alternatives waiver is non-medical transportation and is for the benefit of the participant beneficiary in his or her activities in accessing the community such as and includes such transportation as transporting the participant beneficiary to the grocery store, transporting the participant beneficiary to activities like bingo, transporting the participant beneficiary to visit friends or community centers.
 This does not include transportation for the whole household if there are other household members.
-If the beneficiary lives with other household members, transporting the other household members is not allowed as part of the Alternatives waiver services.
+If the participant beneficiary lives with other household members, transporting the other household members is not allowed as part of the Alternatives waiver services.